 The horrendous events on the 6th of January when a violent mob stormed the US Capitol have made this question all the more urgent.
 People are dying.

 It’s easy to abandon ourselves to despair.
 I’ve been there.
 I’ve written about whether the USA is even worth saving as it’s currently constituted.
-And that remains a legitimate discussion—but one to be had with rational calmness, not with white-hot rage.
+And that remains a legitimate discussion.
+But it’s one to be had with rational calmness, not with white-hot rage.

 Now the good news.
 We are hardly the first nation to face a seemingly unstoppable spiral of hate, fear, and division.
 It’s become kind of my thing to see what other countries have done to solve problems like supreme court structuring, police reform, health care provision, and even post office services.
 We don’t have to start from scratch here.

-So please park your “American exceptionalism” and let’s see what others in similar tragic circumstances have done to find a way out of deadly societal cul-de-sacs.
+So please park your “American exceptionalism.”
+Let’s see what others in similar tragic circumstances have done to find a way out of deadly societal cul-de-sacs.

 Could Be Worse

-The most widely known example of a bitterly divided and violent country putting the pieces back together is South Africa.
+South Africa is the most widely known example of a bitterly divided and violent country that put the pieces back together.
 Apartheid, an institutionalized system of racism and oppression, collapsed after the 1994 free elections.
-The new President, Nelson Mandela, imprisoned for 28 years by a White apartheid government, lacked any vindictive impulse and immediately set about reconciling the White, Black, and Colored peoples.
+The new President, Nelson Mandela, had been imprisoned for 28 years by a White apartheid government.
+Remarkably, he lacked any vindictive impulse and set about reconciling the White, Black, and Colored peoples.

-Following Mandela’s lead, in 1995 the South African Parliament enacted the Promotion of National Unity and Reconciliation Act that established a Truth and Reconciliation Commission (TRC).
-This body was chaired by the longtime apartheid opponent, Nobel laureate, and Anglican Archbishop of Cape Town, Desmond Tutu.
+Following Mandela’s lead, in 1995 the South African Parliament enacted the Promotion of National Unity and Reconciliation Act.
+This established a Truth and Reconciliation Commission (TRC).
+The multi-racial body was chaired by longtime apartheid opponent, Nobel laureate, and Archbishop of Cape Town, Desmond Tutu.

 The work of the TRC was divided among three committees: Human Rights Violations, Reparation and Rehabilitation, and Amnesty.
 In order to qualify for amnesty for acts committed during the apartheid era, persons had to show such acts had been politically motivated and that they were making a full disclosure.

-Although there has been criticism of how much justice was rendered by the TRC, it was not set up to engage in prosecutions.
+Although some question how much justice was rendered by the Truth and Reconciliation Commission, it was not set up for prosecutions.
 Its primary mandate was to determine and document the truth of what happened under the apartheid regime.
 This it did commendably, identifying abuses against more than 20,000 victims.
-The work of the TRC contributed greatly to the creation of a relatively stable and, by African standards, prosperous multiracial South Africa.
+The work of the TRC contributed greatly to the creation of a stable and, by African standards, prosperous multiracial South Africa.

 Death Squads and Disappeared Persons

-From 1979 through 1992, El Salvador was riven by a bitter civil war, pitting increasingly oppressive forces of the ruling military junta against Marxist FMLN rebels.
-By the time the warring factions agreed to a ceasefire, over 10,000 Salvadorans had been killed or “disappeared” by death squads, government security forces, or FMLN guerillas.
+From 1979 through 1992, El Salvador was riven by a bitter civil war between forces of the ruling military junta and Marxist FMLN rebels.
+By the time the warring factions agreed a ceasefire, over 10,000 Salvadorans had been killed or “disappeared” by death squads, government security forces, or FMLN guerillas.